DCZYewen/OpenOLS/README.md

 # OpenOLS

-The project OpenOLS is a new , light , fast Online Coursing system .
+The project OpenOLS is a new , light , fast OnLine Studtying system .

 # For developers